holgern/beem/docs/cli.rst

      -d, --no-broadcast     Do not broadcast
      -p, --no-wallet        Do not load the wallet
      -x, --unsigned         Nothing will be signed
-     --blocking             Wait for broadcasted transactions to be included in a block and return full transaction
-     --bundle               Do not broadcast transactions right away, but allow to bundle operations
      -e, --expires INTEGER  Delay in seconds until transactions are supposed to expire(defaults to 60)
      -v, --verbose INTEGER  Verbosity